Person finishing an interior drywall seam with joint compound to fix a crack in drywall

 Step 1: Identify What Kind of Crack You’re Dealing With

 Not all cracks are equal.
-Take a look at your crack before deciding to fix it.
+Take a look before deciding to fix it.

-- Stair-step crack — a crack that follows the joints between bricks or blocks in a stair-step pattern.
+• Stair-step crack, a crack that follows the joints between bricks or blocks in a stair-step pattern.
 This usually appears on basement walls, not drywall, but if you see this pattern on a wall, stop.
-It could indicate foundation movement and you should have it inspected.
+It could indicate foundation movement and warrants an inspector.

-- Wide crack with one side higher than the other — same warning.
+• Wide crack with one side higher than the other, same warning.
 The wall has shifted.
-Get an inspector to look before patching.
+Get an inspector before patching.

 For the standard hairline-to-quarter-inch crack along a wall or above a door, continue.